 by Chris Woodford.
-Last updated: September 23, 2012.
+Last updated: November 13, 2020.

 Touch a radiator and it feels hot.
 Dip your finger in tap-water and it feels cold.
 That's a no-brainer!
 But what if a polar bear, used to freezing Arctic temperatures, touched the same things?
 Both might feel hot to a polar bear because it lives in much colder conditions than we do.
 "Hot" and "cold" are relative terms that we can use to compare how things feel when they have more or less of a certain kind of energy we call heat.
 What is it, where does it come from, and how does it move around our world?
 Let's find out more!

 Photo: Now that's what I call heat!
 The temperature of the hot rocket exhaust you can see here,

 What is heat anyway?

 heat energy; when it's cold, it has less.
 But even things that seem cold (such as polar bears and icebergs) have rather more heat energy than you might suppose.